-HMRC SA108 Form Explained– Capital Gains Summary Form
+SA108 Form: Capital Gains Summary (Self Assessment)

 The HMRC SA108 form is a supplementary page of the Self Assessment tax return.
 It is used to declare capital gains from the sale or disposal of assets such as property, shares, cryptoassets, or valuable personal possessions.
-If you sold something for more than you paid and the profit is above your annual Capital Gains Tax (CGT) allowance, you must complete the hmrc sa108.
+If you sold something for more than you paid and the profit is above your annual Capital Gains Tax (CGT) allowance, you must complete the HMRC SA108.

 Many UK taxpayers are surprised to learn they need to fill in this form.
 Even if you made a loss, reporting it can help reduce future tax bills.
 Navigating the SA108 can be tricky, but with the right guidance – and support from Audit Consulting Group – you can stay fully compliant and avoid unnecessary penalties.